-- Revisit its latest amendments and further amend them to bring Switzerland's copyright law in tune with the laws in the EU and other OECD countries and with Switzerland's international obligations in the WCT and WPPT and the TRIPS agreement. - Ensure that further copyright reform and the importance of effective copyright enforcement in both the offline and online environment continue to be addressed in the work program of the new Swiss-U.S. Trade and Investment Cooperation Forum. - Revisit its provisions on mandatory collective management in many areas, which may violate Switzerland's obligations under TRIPS and the WIPO Internet Treaties - Adopt anti-camcording legislation.
+While the amendments were improved in many respects from the version that was pending in February 2007, there still remain serious problems.
+The Swiss law, as amended, will: diverge from the protection granted in EU member states; violate Switzerland's international obligations; and will have a deleterious effect on the legitimate industries in the online marketplace.
+IIPA urges the Swiss government to review these amendments again and further amend them to bring Switzerland's copyright law in tune with the laws in the EU and other OECD countries and with Switzerland's international obligations in the WCT and WPPT and the TRIPS agreement.
+We urge that the issues of copyright reform and the importance of effective copyright enforcement in both the offline and online environment continue to be addressed in the work program of the new Swiss-U.S. Trade and Investment Cooperation Forum.